-1 Select a Picture Control.
+Select a Picture Control.

-Select [Set Picture Control] in the photo shooting or video recording menu or [Set Picture Control (HLG)] in the photo shooting menu, highlight the Picture Control to be adjusted, and press 3.
+Select [Set Picture Control] in the photo shooting or video recording menu and then highlight the desired Picture Control and press 3.

-2 Adjust settings.
+Adjust settings.

-- Press ⊕ or ⊕ to highlight settings and ⊕ or ⊕ to choose a value.
-Each press increments the highlighted value by 1. - The options available vary with the Picture Control selected. - To quickly adjust levels for balanced [Sharpening], [Midrange sharpening], and [Clarity], highlight [Quick sharp] and press ⊕ or ⊕. - To abandon any changes and start over from default settings, press the button.
+- Press 3 or 5 to highlight settings and 3 or 3 to choose a value.
+Each press increments the highlighted value by 1. - The options available vary with the Picture Control selected. - To quickly adjust levels for balanced [Sharpening], [Midrange sharpening], and [Clarity], highlight [Quick sharp] and press ⊕ or ⊕. - To abandon any changes and start over from default settings, press the fir button.